Dog incontinence is fairly common, and can happen to any dog - regardless of age or sex.

 Although female dogs are more likely to have this issue, male dogs can too.

-Older dogs are also higher-risk in this department, but it can happen with puppies and dogs of all ages.
+Older dogs are also higher-risk for incontinence issues, but it can happen with puppies and dogs of all ages.

 There are several different reasons why a dog can have difficulty controlling their urinary function.